Caroline Hirsch: Charity work

 Hirsch serves as a board member of the Creative Coalition and implemented the highly successful "Stand-Up for Class" program in both the New York City and Los Angeles public school systems.
-She is also a board member of the Times Square Alliance (formerly the Times Business Improvement District); NYC & Company, the city’s official tourism marketing organization; the board of The Association for the Help of Retarded Children; and the national advisory board of Count Me In, a micro lending organization for women.
-Additionally, she formerly sat on the board of the Ms. Foundation for Women.
-During her tenure on the Ms. Foundation for Women board, Hirsch created the successful "Take Our Daughters to Work" initiative.
+She is also a board member of the Times Square Alliance (formerly the Times Business Improvement District); NYC & Company, the city’s official tourism marketing organization; the board of The Association for the Help of Retarded Children; and the national advisory board of Count Me In, a microlending organization for women.
+Additionally, she formerly sat on the board of the Ms. Foundation for Women, during which time she created the successful Take Our Daughters to Work Day initiative.

-In 2006, Hirsch produced "Roasted, Battered and Fried," a roast of Mario Batali to benefit the Food Bank For New York City, which took place at Capitale as part the third annual New York Comedy Festival (NYCF).
-In 2007, Hirsch created "Stand Up for Heroes" to benefit the Bob Woodruff Foundation, an annual event that takes place during the NYCF which has featured performances by Bill Cosby, Ricky Gervais, Jerry Seinfeld, Jon Stewart, Bruce Springsteen, Roger Waters and John Mayer, among others.
-To date, "Stand Up for Heroes" has raised more than $20 million.
-In 2011, Hirsch produced "On the Chopping Block: A Roast of Anthony Bourdain" as part of the New York City Wine & Food Festival.
-The event helped raise money for the Food Bank for New York City and Share Our Strength's "No Kid Hungry" campaign.
+In 2006, Hirsch produced Roasted, Battered and Fried, a roast of Mario Batali to benefit the Food Bank For New York City, which took place at Capitale as part the third annual New York Comedy Festival.
+In 2007, Hirsch created Stand Up for Heroes to benefit the Bob Woodruff Foundation, an annual event that takes place during the NYCF and which has featured performances by Bill Cosby, Ricky Gervais, John Mayer, Jerry Seinfeld, Jon Stewart, Bruce Springsteen, and Roger Waters, among others.
+To date, Stand Up for Heroes has raised more than $20 million.
+In 2011, Hirsch produced On the Chopping Block: A Roast of Anthony Bourdain as part of the New York City Wine & Food Festival.
+The event helped raise money for the Food Bank For New York City and Share Our Strength's "No Kid Hungry" campaign.

 Awards and honors

-Hirsch was honored with the New York Police Athletic League’s Woman of the Year Award, the Ms. Foundation’s Philanthropic Vision Award and the National Association of Women Business Owners’ Signature Award for Lifetime Achievement.
+Hirsch was honored with the New York Police Athletic League's Woman of the Year Award, the Ms. Foundation for Women’s Philanthropic Vision Award, and the National Association of Women Business Owners’ Signature Award for Lifetime Achievement.
 She also received the Leadership in Tourism Award from the NYC & Company Foundation.
-In 2011, Hirsch was the recipient of Variety's "Comedy Legend & Groundbreaker Award" and in 2013 was named as one of Crain's New York Business's "Movers & Shakers."
+In 2011, Hirsch was the recipient of Variety 's Comedy Legend & Groundbreaker Award and in 2013 was named as one of Crain’s New York Businesss "Movers & Shakers."